Monday, March 1, 2021

 Around 7:00PM, the evening freight from Lewisburg en-route to Bellefonte was rounding the curve at Axemann when a loaded car full of lumber at the rear of the train derailed.
 Behind the derailed car was the caboose, which was also pulled off the track.
 Inside the caboose were Flagman Newton Rhone and Brakeman Charles Cupp.

-After the caboose jumped the track it then tumbled down the embankment, twice rolling completely over, before stopping short of Logan Branch.
+After the caboose jumped the track, it then tumbled down the embankment, twice rolling completely over, before stopping short of Logan Branch.
 Flagman Rhone was found unconscious by first responders and taken to the local hospital; Brakeman Cupp was also admitted.
 Fortunately, both men only suffered minor injuries.

 A Pennsylvania Railroad ND class caboose.
 These were commonly used on the L&T